davidlamt/personal-blog/content/post/software-development/25-script-execute-startup-environment-variables.md

 Even if the environment variable was not the root of your problem, I hope that you were able to find a solution through the logs!

 Plus, you now understand a bit more about the execution environment of scripts when they are not executed manually.
-There are many caveats that still gets me when I give control of a script's execution to the system.
+There are many caveats that still baffles me when I give control of a script's execution to the system.

 This was especially true when I was attempting to automate certain tasks using <a href="https://en.wikipedia.org/wiki/Cron" target="_blank" rel="nofollow">Cron</a>.
-Maybe I will dedicate a future blog post on that topic!
+Maybe I will dedicate a future blog post around that topic!

 Are there any other "gotchas" when we relinquish control of our scripts to the system?
 What is your preferred method of debugging a script that will not be executed by a user?